 The iPhone, in particular, started a real revolution in the world of smartphones.
-Yes, the BlackBerry was out before the iPhone, but it was the iPhone that turned the world on to the idea that your phone could do more than make calls and send text messages.
+Yes, the BlackBerry was out before the iPhone, but it was the iPhone that turned the world on to the idea that your phone could do more than making calls and send text messages.
 The Apple iPhone became a real cultural phenomenon, not just in the United States, but around the world.
 People line up from America to China to Thailand to Qatar when the new iPhone is released, and they are willing to pay almost any price for the new line of iPhones.

 The latest run is the iPhone 7 series, but we’re going to look at the iPhone 7 Plus, which is the higher end variant released.
 With the same look and shape of the last few iPhones, the iPhone 7 Plus sports the 5.5 inch Retina HD display that they’ve been using of late.
 The chipset is the A10 Fusion, which clocks in at a max rate of 2.34 GHz.
 Incidentally, the A10 Fusion is also the GPU for the phone, with a 6-core GPU built into it.